 Launching its fourth cohort, AJC New York Empowered Parents was inspired by New York parents and caregivers concerned about a troubling lack of understanding of Jewish identity, instances of antisemitism, and unbalanced conversation about Israel emerging in their children's schools.

-This program for parents of middle school and high school students is more necessary than ever as we near 18-months since the horrific attack of October 7 and the skyrocketing rise of antisemitism and exclusion of Jewish voices from educational spaces that followed.
+This program for parents of K-12 students is more necessary than ever as we are amidst the skyrocketing rise of antisemitism and exclusion of Jewish voices from educational spaces.
 Empowered Parents builds upon AJC’s enormously successful work with parents and school administrators over the past few years to make real change in school spaces.

-Facilitated by Ira Glasser, AJC Director of K-12 Education Strategy, NY, Empowered Parents addresses hard topics and challenging, yet crucial, conversations parents may come across in their schools over three educational sessions and an end of program social.
+Facilitated by Ira Glasser, AJC Director of K-12 Education, NY, Empowered Parents addresses hard topics and challenging, yet crucial, conversations parents may come across in their schools over three educational sessions.
 Ira Glasser is a seasoned educator and public speaker with over 15 years of teaching, curricular, and education administration experience,

 Among the topics to be covered: